Thinking of joining? Wondering what instrument to play? Curious about trying a new instrument?

 New Horizons Band of Toronto is a music education and performance program for mature adults who wish to play a concert band instrument in a friendly group environment.

 We offer band classes ranging from absolute beginner to advanced levels, conducted by experienced, professional music directors.

-The two-hour classes are held once per week at 789 Dovercourt Rd (just north of Bloor) and near Ossington TTC station.
+The two-hour classes are held once per week.
 Classes are available in daytime and evening time slots.

 In addition to the regular band classes, our programme provides opportunities for our members to improve their skills by participating in small ensembles and performing within our community.